Thursday, 31 December 2020

 This ain't hell.
 We can get out of this.

 Some time ago the following meditations invented themselves while I was sitting.
 I return to them from time to time, when the burden grows great.
-Therefore, in steely Fudoesque anticipation of 2014, I offer them to all seekers, in the hopes they may be of help to other enlightenment practices.
+Therefore, in steely Fudoesque anticipation of the coming year, I offer them to all seekers, in the hope they may be of help to other enlightenment practices.

 I.